-That YAP and TAZ activity correlated with a bias towards MEP in younger women, prompted us to evaluate normal breast tissue sections from reduction mammoplasty.
-K14, K19 and YAP were evaluated by IF in sections from four women aged from 34y, 40y, 50y, and 54y (Fig 5A).
+That YAP and TAZ activity correlated with a bias toward MEP in younger women prompted us to evaluate normal breast tissue sections from reduction mammoplasty.
+K14, K19, and YAP were evaluated by IF in sections from four women aged 34 years, 40 years, 50 years, and 54 years (Figure 5A).
 Multiple fields from each section were analyzed to account for heterogeneity, and marker-based watershed cell segmentation identified levels of YAP in nuclear and cytoplasmic domains of MEP, LEP, and K14+/K19+ putative MPP.
-YAP staining was localized mainly to the nuclei of MEP and MPP in the 34y and 40y glands.
-(Fig 5B).
-In the 34y gland we also observed a few occurrences of K14+/K19- cells that we assumed were LEP based on their luminal location.
-Upon measuring the YAP signal intensity it was determined that the K14+ cells always correlated with higher YAP expression (Fig 5C).
-In contrast to younger epithelia, the 50y and 54y glands exhibited no inequality in YAP localization between the different lineages (Fig 5B), and qualitatively the even-appearing distribution of YAP in the nuclei and cytoplasm of the LEP and MEP in older women was reminiscent of YAP staining in >55y HMEC (Fig 5C).
-YAP distribution in vivo was age-dependent consistent with our findings in primary cultures.
-Overall, the data suggest that YAP activity is associated with MEP/basal phenotypes, even in the case of LEP in older women that acquire some traits of MEP.
-That impression was strengthened by our analysis of breast cancer data from The Cancer Genome Atlas data (Cancer Genome Atlas, 2012), which showed that YAP/TAZ mRNA expression negatively correlated with levels of LEP-related proteins and mRNAs, and positively correlated with markers of MEP and with YAP/TAZ target genes (Fig S6A and S6B).
+YAP staining was localized mainly to the nuclei of MEP and MPP in the 34 years and 40 years glands (Figure 5B).
+In the 34 years gland, we also observed a number of occurrences of K14+/ K19- cells that we assumed were LEP based on their luminal location.
+Upon measuring the YAP signal intensity, it was determined that the K14+ cells always correlated with higher YAP expression (Figure 5C).
+In contrast to younger epithelia, the 50 years and 54 years glands exhibited no inequality in YAP localization between the different lineages (Figure 5B),